Danmartins09/ctd/programacao-imperativa/avaliacaoFinal/README.md

 To run this application, you'll need Visual Visual Studio Code installed on your computer.

-Open the VS Code then search for Code Runner extension.
+Open the VS Code then search for Code Runner extension and installed it.

 Open curso.js file then run Code Runner extension.